Quantum Entanglement Geometry on Severi-Brauer Schemes: Subsystem Reductions of Azumaya Algebras: Introduction

-\paragraph{\textbf{(4) Explicit obstructions and new background-sensitive entanglement signatures}} We complement the general theory with concrete obstruction computations and examples.
+\paragraph{\textbf{(4) Explicit obstructions beyond the Brauer class}} We give explicit obstruction computations.
 For instance, on $X=\Gm^2$ the generic Kummer $p^2$--symbol class does not admit a global $(p,p)$ subsystem structure (Theorem~\ref{thm:kummer-not-in-Brpp}), while we also construct nontrivial twisted degree-$p^2$ families that do admit a global $(p,p)$ reduction (Proposition~\ref{prop:pp_symbol_tensor_reducible} and Example~\ref{ex:pp_symbol_tensor_degree}).
 We further treat situations where different local tensor types occur on different charts (Example~\ref{ex:8-level}), so that the effective ``particle number'' depends on the locally chosen subsystem.

-A recurrent theme is that subsystem reducibility is not a Brauer invariant: even for $\beta=0$ it can depend on the finer $\PGL_n$--torsor class (Proposition~\ref{prop:not-brauer-invariant}), and on $\PP^1$ we obtain a complete splitting-type classification in the bipartite case (Theorem~\ref{thm:P1-bipartite-reducibility}).
+A recurrent theme is that subsystem reducibility is not determined by the Brauer class.
+Even for $\beta=0$ it can depend on the isomorphism class of the torsor under $\PGL_n$ (Proposition~\ref{prop:not-brauer-invariant}).
+On $\PP^1$ we obtain a complete splitting-type classification in the bipartite case (Theorem~\ref{thm:P1-bipartite-reducibility}).

+Section~\ref{sec:algebraic-entangling-obstructions} gives the obstruction data not determined by the Brauer class.
+It starts with the stack of reductions to $G_{\mathbf d}$.
+The later constructions require determinant and incidence data and give relative motivic, Chow, and \'{e}tale classes on $X$.

-\paragraph{\textbf{(5) Quantum-information interpretation: entangling monodromy.}} When $k=\mathbb C$, local trivializations on $X^{\mathrm{an}}$ can acquire monodromy in $\PGL_n(\mathbb C)$.
+\paragraph{\textbf{(5) Quantum information interpretation through entangling monodromy}} When $k=\mathbb C$, local trivializations on $X^{\mathrm{an}}$ can acquire monodromy in $\PGL_n(\mathbb C)$.
 Failure of reduction to $G_{\mathbf d}$ forces some transition elements outside $G_{\mathbf d}$, producing an \emph{entangling monodromy} acting on locally defined product states (Proposition~\ref{prop:entangling-monodromy-vs-reduction}).
-In a concrete $4$--level model this holonomy is locally equivalent to a $\mathrm{CNOT}$-type gate (Theorem~\ref{thm:p2-monodromy-CNOT}).
-Appendix~\ref{sec:spin-chain-toy} gives a spin-chain toy model on a torus where a locally product ground state becomes entangled after gluing, realizing the obstruction mechanism in a physical setting.
+In a four-level model this monodromy is locally equivalent to a $\mathrm{CNOT}$-type gate (Theorem~\ref{thm:p2-monodromy-CNOT}).
+Appendix~\ref{sec:spin-chain-toy} gives a spin chain example on a torus in which a locally product ground state becomes entangled after gluing.